This fruit has clear nutritional benefits — but there’s little evidence it can prevent or treat illness

 The honest answer is: We don’t know.
 Integrative medicine specialist Naoki Umeda, MD, explains.

 Dr. Umeda says elderberry is a common ingredient in traditional Native American and European medicine.
 It’s perhaps best known today as a natural cold and flu treatment, but advocates say it works on everything from headaches to sciatica.
+You can buy elderberry products in many forms, ranging from pills and syrups to lozenges and lotions.

 Advertisement

-“Elderberries are considered a healthy food,” Dr. Umeda explains.
-“They’re a low-calorie source of antioxidants, dietary fiber and vitamin C. But there isn’t any definitive data about the health benefits.
-So, in that regard, I’m pretty skeptical.”
+“Elderberries are considered a healthy food,” Dr. Umeda states.
+“They’re a low-calorie source of antioxidants, dietary fiber and vitamin C.

 There’s not much research on elderberries.
 And the studies that do exist often contradict each other.
 That’s likely due to problems like small sample sizes, issues controlling for outside factors, and variation in elderberry type, age, preparation and dosing.
-That’s why the National Center for Complementary and Integrative Health says there isn’t enough evidence to draw conclusions.
+That’s why the U.S. National Center for Complementary and Integrative Health says there isn’t enough evidence to draw conclusions.

 That’s a good reason to do more research.
 But it’s not enough for providers like Dr. Umeda to recommend elderberry supplements.